Push API v1 (Accommodations) User Guide

 The same call can also contain new status updates which must be set after the (re-)initialization has been completed.

-2. When the rate is not permanently valid, every attribute for dates smaller than valid_from and greater than valid_till must be untouched.
+2. When the rate is not permanently valid for stays, every attribute for dates smaller than valid_from and greater than valid_till must be untouched.

 3. When single_rate_type is set to 0, every daily_single_rate attribute associated with the rate must be untouched.